amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

 # Adjacency List Graph HashMap Implementation

-Adjacency list is the most common way of representing graphs.
+The adjacency list is the most common way of representing graphs.
 There are several ways to implement the adjacency list:

 One of the most simple is using a HashMap.
-The `key` is the value of the node and the `value` is an array of adjacency.
+The `key` is the value of the node, and the `value` is an array of adjacency.

 {% codeblock Adjacency List as a Hashmap lang:js%}
 const graph = {